 Fuel cells, which create an electrical current when they convert hydrogen and oxygen into water, are attractive as energy sources because of their high energy density.
 Higher energy density translates into longer endurance.

 Other research groups have also demonstrated hydrogen-powered unmanned aerial vehicles, but these aircraft were either very small or used liquid hydrogen.
-Compressed hydrogen, which is what the automotive industry is using, is cheaper and easier to work with.
+Compressed hydrogen, which the automotive industry uses, is cheaper and easier to work with.

 Georgia Tech’s demonstrator vehicle operates like a full-sized aircraft, requiring no auxiliary batteries or boosters for takeoff.
 The smaller planes had no landing gear and had to be hand-launched.